-- Sennheiser EW112p G4 microphone set - approx £500 (provides much better quality audio, but is more expensive and trickier to use as it must be passed between speakers and probably requires an AV staff member on hand)
+- Sennheiser EW112p G4 microphone set / Sennheiser Speechline - approx £500 (provides much better quality audio, but is more expensive and trickier to use as it must be passed between speakers and will require an advanced AV system and AV staff member on hand)

 - Manual cameras:

 - Any camera with HDMI or SDI output, as budget dictates.
-This could be a GoPro all the way up to a professional Sony camera.
+This could be a professional Sony PXW-Z90 camera.
 New cameras are released constantly, and the Replay Team can advise on the best solution for your budget.

 - Webcam - either the built-in webcam of a monitor or laptop screen, or an external USB webcam such as a Logitech C920E (approx. £150)

 - Automated cameras come in different shapes, sizes, resolutions and cost.
 Depending on the size and angle of your lecture theatre you may wish to look at a variety of cameras.

 - Network IP cameras.
 These transmit video over the network via an Ethernet cable.
 They can also be powered over the same Ethernet cable, and can be easily controlled from a remote location.
 The recommended brand is Axis (www.axis.com) and there are various models depending on your budget and needs.
 Contact the Replay team for the latest advice, but expect to pay between £500-800.